-Sesame Place Announces Changes To Diversity Programs After Recent High-Profile Racial Incidents - NewsBreak
+Sesame Place announces changes to diversity programs after recent high-profile racial incidents - NewsBreak

 "It is absolutely more than just on our radar," Bucks County project and diversity officer Bernard Griggs Jr. said.

-Brown and her attorney will meet with SeaWorld’s CEO on Thursday.
-Civil rights leaders will also be in that meeting.
+Brown and her attorney will meet with SeaWorld's CEO on Thursday.
+Civil rights leaders, including Rev. Jesse Jackson, will also be in that meeting.

 "We acknowledge SeaWorld's recent response to the public demands made by Rainbow PUSH, NAACP, Until Freedom, and others, that stemmed from the July 16 incident at Sesame Place in Langhorne, Pa.
 On Thursday, Aug.
 11, the parents of Skylar and Nylah will accompany me to a meeting with SeaWorld's CEO, Marc Swanson, along with Rev. Jesse Jackson, and other leaders.
 It is our hope that this previously scheduled meeting will address the deficiencies we have noted from this most recent press release.
 We will provide a more detailed statement following this meeting," attorney B'Ivory LaMarr said.